-The ride, handling and stability targets for the Acura TSX were to be better than the most respected compact sport sedans of Europe.
-As explained in the previous body section, this high performance level required an especially stiff unit body structure to enhance ride and handling precision as well as crash safety.
+The ride, handling and stability targets for the Acura TSX were to be better than the most respected compact European sport sedans.
+This high performance level requires an especially stiff unit body structure to enhance ride and handling precision as well as crash safety.
 This robust structure makes it possible to tune the suspension for a responsive, satisfying sport driving experience-not to compensate for body flex and resonance.

-The TSX front suspension is a double-wishbone system with sport-tuned shock absorbers and stabilizer, and a shock-tower bar.
-This set up provides quick response and precise suspension geometry control throughout its range of travel.
+The TSX front suspension is a double-wishbone system with sport-tuned shock absorbers a stabilizer bar, and a shock-tower bar.
+The design provides quick response and precise suspension geometry control throughout its range of travel.
 This is evident when the TSX is driven hard through uneven or undulating corners.
-The car remains balanced and composed in an environment where even some premium European products become unsettled.
+The car remains balanced and composed in an environment where even some premium European vehicles become unsettled.

 In keeping with the goals of sporty handling for TSX, a 5-link rear suspension design is employed.
 The system utilizes an aluminum knuckle and double tubular wishbones.
-The light aluminum knuckle yields a weight reduction of 13.2 lbs. while providing 50 percent greater rigidity over iron.
-One benefit of the lighter knuckle is better ride quality.
-Because it has less "unsprung" weight, the suspension is more responsive to road roughness.
+The light aluminum knuckle yields a weight reduction of more than 13 pounds while also providing 50-percent greater rigidity over iron.
+One benefit of the lighter knuckle is better ride quality and because it has less unsprung weight the suspension is more responsive to road roughness.

 The TSX quick-ratio power rack-and-pinion steering system was designed to reduce resistance in the system, improve linearity of steering response, and reduce steering-wheel kickback on rough roads.
-Here's how these objectives were accomplished.
+Here's how these objectives are accomplished.

-- A light feel was obtained by tightening the tolerances in the rack-and-pinion assembly and adopting a steering damper with a variable-damping feature.
+- A light feel is obtained by tightening the tolerances in the rack-and-pinion assembly and adopting a steering damper with a variable-damping feature.

-- Improving the stiffness of the steering mounting bushing and subframe yielded a more linear steering response on-center by reducing variance in the mounting assembly.
+- Improving the stiffness of the steering mounting bushing and subframe yields a more linear steering response on-center by reducing variance in the mounting assembly.

-- To reduce kickback, a special variable hydraulic valve was incorporated into the steering gearbox valve housing.
+- To reduce kickback, a special variable hydraulic valve is incorporated into the steering gearbox valve housing.
 The valve works to absorb sudden shock in the steering system such as caused by potholes.
-It markedly reduces the kickback torque to the steering wheel in such instances.
+The special valve markedly reduces the kickback torque to the steering wheel in such instances.

-The power steering gear box preload has been optimized to help provide a more linear steering feel.
+- The power steering gear box preload is optimized to help provide a more linear steering feel.

 The standard P215/50R17 93V MXM4 M+S all-season high-performance tires on the TSX provide an impressive combination of ride and handling.
 Jointly developed by Acura and Michelin, these tires also promote fuel efficiency through reduced rolling resistance.
 The tires mount on nine-spoke 17x7-inch aluminum wheels to visually fill the wheel arches, giving the TSX a more aggressive, muscular appearance.

 The TSX has 4-wheel disc brakes with large 11.8-inch ventilated front rotors and 10.2-inch solid rear rotors designed to provide exceptional braking feel.
-A 4-channel anti-lock braking system is standard.
+An anti-lock braking system is standard.

 To achieve a solid brake pedal feel, engineers used three main strategies: